Mikejmoffitt/NES-DISASSEMBLER/README.md

 (that's it)

 Troubleshooting
 ---------------

 The very first .nes file I tested...Failed the filesize check.
 Whoever dumped the ROM, put about 64 bytes at the end of the file, a signature.
 You would have to open the ROM in a hex editor and delete that part to get it to function...or maybe edit the source code.

 Also, if there is a signature in the header (DISKDUDE, etc), my program will not copy it, but remove it.
-The ROM will run the same, but it's hash value will be different (for comparison / security).
+The ROM will run the same, but its hash value will be different (for comparison / security).
 I also didn't implement any iNES 2.0 stuff...those bytes will be zero.

 You may have to edit the .base directives in the main .asm file.
 Especially if you are editing the source in the file.
 Do NOT assume that my program has any idea about what address each bank should start with.